jbok4/jbok4.github.io/_posts/2017-01-19-final_project_rails+angular.markdown

 title:  "Final Project!
 The Hard Process Of Putting It All Together"
 date:   2017-01-19 15:57:21 -0500
 ---
 Project: Make a full-stack app, combining rails/JSON with an angular frontend–that can speak to each other.
 Wow.
 Where to even begin?
 I had so many questions.
-I took a few weeks to do some online tutorials. wrap my brain around the problem and my lack of experience building with angular (and zero experience with how to work with angular+rails together, then watch as many youtube codealongs as I could for angular, until I finally felt I was ready to take a stab at it.
+I took a few weeks to do some online tutorials. wrap my brain around the problem and my lack of experience building with angular (and zero experience with how to work with angular+rails together), then watch as many youtube codealongs as I could for angular, until I finally felt I was ready to take a stab at it.

 **4 false starts later - I had it!
 My idea**